depaulbioinformatics/depaulbioinformatics.github.io/_projects/2020-01-01-braid-project.md

 # Image on Card -- NOTE:: card images should have the aspect ratio ==> 3 : 2?
 image: "assets/images/BRaID-CoBaAB-IMG1.png"
 # Image on post -- above About section -- (Must figure out best dimensions: )
-featured_image: "assets/images/BRaID-CoBaAB-IMG2.png"
+post_image: "assets/images/BRaID-CoBaAB-IMG2.png"
 # Image in post -- above About section + featured image -- (Must figure out best dimensions: )
-banner_image: "assets/images/computaional_bio_banner.jpg"
+banner_image: "assets/images/computational_bio_banner.jpg"

 # ...............................
 # ----> project specific variables
 # ...............................

-# Signals team is looking for help in some aspect of research (reduces work for toc...)
+# Signals team is looking for help in some aspect of research (reduces work for postbox include...)
-#	- Must be 'true' ti enable 'Opportunities' section (display jobs || call for action)
+#	- Enables the "opportunities available" icon ON card
-opportunities: true
+#opportunities: true

 # define to display 'opportunities' section with Alternative text- used if no "Job" opportunity posts related to team
+# 	- Project and team define seperate "Call for action" texts, but a 'job' post can be linked to a project and team
-call_for_action: "HELP WANTED"
+#call_for_action: "HELP WANTED"

 # If defined includes funding section -- displays String in section
-#	- could change to a list of agencies -- craete icon for recognized agencies?
+#	- could change to a list of agencies -- create icon for recognized agencies?
 funding: "National Science Foundation (NSF), DBI - ADVANCES IN BIOINFORMATICS"

 # the start/end date of a project